keyboard_arrow_up

 Vent

-The act of removing air or gas from a system.
-Stuffing boxes in vertical pumps must be vented to prevent the seal faces from running dry.
+The process of releasing air or gas from a system to prevent dry running of the seal faces in pumps.

 Viscosity